Patient Brokering Attorneys in Florida

 The laws give authorities the clear green-light to go after “brokers” and prosecute them for violating patient rights and contributing to medical insurance fraud.
 However, whenever law enforcement gain additional privileges and abilities, there are bound to be false accusations and arrests made for them.

-If you have been arrested and charged with patient brokering or insurance fraud, you need a qualified, experienced West Palm Beach patient brokering attorney on your side.
-When you call the Law Offices of Greg Rosenfeld, P.A., you can trust that you’re working with an attorney who not only has your best interests at heart, but is deeply committed to defending your rights.
-We believe everyone deserves the best legal representation available, and Attorney Rosenfeld has proven himself both in and out of the courtroom.
-His successful handling of 50+ criminal trials has earned him a place on the list of Super Lawyers® Rising Stars, among many other accolades.
+If you have been arrested and charged with patient brokering or insurance fraud, you need qualified, experienced West Palm Beach patient brokering attorneys on your side.
+When you call the Law Offices of Greg Rosenfeld, P.A., you can trust that you’re working with attorneys who not only has your best interests at heart, but is deeply committed to defending your rights.
+We believe everyone deserves the best legal representation available, and our attorneys have proven themselves both in and out of the courtroom.

 Established Penalties for Patient Brokering in Florida